stevenwdv/fathom-shadow/docs/training.rst

 .. note::

    Fathom has had several trainers over its evolution.
-Both the Corpus Framework and the trainer built into old versions of FathomFox are obsoleted by :command:`fathom-train`, described herein.
+Both the Corpus Framework and the trainer built into old versions of FathomFox are obsoleted by :doc:`fathom-train<commands/train>`, described herein.

 Once your samples are collected and at least several rules are written, you're ready to do some initial training.
 Training is done for one type at a time.
 If you have types that depend on other types (an advanced case), train the other types first.